okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ## Before you begin

 Create a [DPoP proof JWT](https://www.rfc-editor.org/rfc/rfc7519).
-A DPoP proof JWT includes a header and payload with claims, and then you sign the JWT with the private key from [your JSON Web Key](#what-you-need) (JWK).
-You use the DPoP proof JWT to obtain a DPoP-bound access token.
-Use your internal instance to sign the JWT for a production org.
+A DPoP proof JWT includes a header and payload with claims.
+Then, sign the JWT with the private key from [your JSON Web Key](#what-you-need) (JWK).
+Use the DPoP proof JWT to obtain a DPoP-bound access token.
+To create a DPoP proof JWT, use your internal instance to sign the JWT for a production org.
 See this [JWT generator](https://github.com/jwtk/njwt) for an example of how to make and use JWTs in Node.js apps.
 For testing purposes only, you can use this [JWT tool](https://jwt.io/) to build, sign, and decode JWTs.

 ### Parameters and claims